How to Winterize Lavender in 3 Simple Steps — Protect Your Blooms From Frost Now for an Aromatic Garden Next Year

-Instead of leaving your lavender exposed to the cold and crisp winter storms, you can adopt these professional tips to safe-keep your herbs
+Instead of leaving your lavender exposed to cold snaps and winter storms, adopt these professional tips to safe-keep your herbs

 A close up shot of lavender - French Lavender